Robert Webb: Writing

-Politics
+Political views

 In August 2014, Webb was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Webb was a staunch supporter of the Labour Party; he joined the party in 2013 in response to Russell Brand's interview on Newsnight in which Brand suggested people should not vote as a form of protest.
 By November 2015, Webb announced on Twitter that he was leaving the Labour Party, citing his lack of confidence in party leader Jeremy Corbyn.
 He also expressed his disapproval at the appointment of Guardian journalist Seumas Milne as Labour's press secretary, and was quoted as saying that paying his party subscription with Milne in the post made him "feel sick".
 However, he endorsed the Labour Party in the 2017 general election.

 In December 2018, Webb tweeted his support of an article by Janice Turner in which she criticised Mermaids (a charity which supports transgender children and their families) that had sought and was eventually awarded a £500,000 UK National Lottery grant.
 He also identified himself as a "gender-critical feminist" but emphasised that he opposes transphobia.
 He stood by his comments in a 2020 interview with The Sunday Times.
 In a 2021 interview with Jesse Thorn on the NPR show Bullseye, he said that his criticism of Mermaids should not be confused with an opposition to supporting transgender children, and that the debate around gender-nonconforming children had become overheated.
 When asked for details on his opposition to Mermaids, he declined to elaborate further and stated he could no longer remember the specifics.
 He has been criticised by some LGBT news outlets, charities, and activists for this stance.